 Old Florence Road crossing to HWY 77, mm 123

 In the middle of nowhere, we still had a pretty eventful day.
 First up was a pass by some neat boulder outcroppings.
 Our notes informed us that these are similar in composition to the ones found on the south side of Mt Lemmon in the Santa Catalinas, more than 70 miles to the south.
-So how did these get here?
+So how did they get here?
 Life’s mysteries.
 We took a break to clamber over some of them, making silly shadow puppets with the rising sun.

-Actually the rest of the day was a straight-forward wash walk, made even easier by well-laid jeep tracks.
+The rest of the day was a straight-forward wash walk, made even easier by well-laid jeep tracks.
 A few miles down the wash, we came to where a spring was flowing directly from the middle of the sand.
 It was really interesting to see how the water just emerged from seemingly nowhere, then a mile or so later, disappeared just as quickly.
 The Secret Knowledge of Water by Craig Childs details such phenomenon in spades and was a read that helped me better prepare to seek such delights during this hike.
 The desert is full of surprises.

 All day the clouds had been increasing and we actually felt some raindrops by late afternoon.
 Generally it doesn’t rain for very long in the desert and I wasn’t too worried, even though the forecast called for an 80% chance of rain overnight.
 Right about the time that we hit the San Pedro River, the sky was really darkening.
-We had to walk almost a mile down the river (it’s one of the few that flows north) to get to a point that we could bypass private property.
+We had to walk almost a mile down the river (it’s one of the few that flow north) to get to a point that we could bypass private property.
 The river bed was a bit sad, not really flowing and torn up by ATV tracks.
 It’s a really rare and threatened habitat and unfortunately not really cared for in this area.
 The dour skies contributed to the sour mood along the river.
 Just as we hit a dirt road on the way to the highway, our luck ran out.
 It started to rain and blow in earnest.
 We popped the brellas and kept walking to HWY 77.

 Once in town, more surprises.
-Violet, the lodge proprietor, informed us that they were officially closed but allowing hikers to stay in the rooms for free (or a strongly hinted at donation).
+Violet, the lodge proprietor, informed us that they were officially closed but allowing hikers to stay in the rooms for free (or rather, a strongly hinted at donation).
 It was kind of a weird situation but we went with it.
 About 7 AZT hikers were already there so it seemed legit.
 She asked if we could go to the restaurant next door to wait while they prepared a room.
 No problem.
 Abuelitos was open, warm and dry.
 An outlet was positioned perfectly in the wall of one of the booths.
 A hiker’s dream.
 We each got a taco salad and enjoyed free wifi.